Replies to Accusations

 Hillyard first claimed to be filing suit on July 14 and July 15, 1996 in response to public exposure of the obscene email he had sent to my account and his attempts to stop discussion of his actions by forge-cancelling the newsgroup posts of anyone who did not agree with him.
 After MindSpring cancelled his account, Hillyard sent email to MindSpring CEO Mike McQuary threatening legal action against me and MindSpring.
 At one point he said that if my actions (while using their service) resulted in the loss of his job he'd have no choice but to sue me and MindSpring.

-In August 1996 Hillyard again threatened legal action against MindSpring unless they cancelled my account, claiming I'd been harassing him.
+In August 1996 Hillyard again threatened legal action against MindSpring unless they canceled my account, claiming I'd been harassing him.
 I hadn't, so they didn't.
-He also changed the subject line of a thread to which he posted from "Re: PEDOPHILE SODOMITES; Hillyard & Company on the next Geraldo" to to "Re: PEDOPHILE SODOMITES; Turner & Company - Lost Business in Slander Suit" to imply that he was suing Richard Turner (the other MindSpring user attacked with pornographic posts forged as if they came from him).
+He also changed the subject line of a thread to which he posted from "Re: PEDOPHILE SODOMITES; Hillyard & Company on the next Geraldo" to "Re: PEDOPHILE SODOMITES; Turner & Company - Lost Business in Slander Suit" to imply that he was suing Richard Turner (the other MindSpring user attacked with pornographic posts forged as if they came from him).

 In September, 1996 Hillyard placed a notice in the .plan file of his inetnow.net account saying that he would share the million dollar proceeds of a lawsuit against me, MindSpring and Richard Turner if they would send all copies of posts, web pages or email from me or the other user to Hillyard.
 He said he was suing us for slander.
 I posted a message to atl.general asking Hillyard when I'd receive legal notice of this lawsuit, and he removed the nonsense from his .plan file.